rrrbbbsss/Crustulum-Bucket/README.md

 ```
 JWT_SECRET='<string: your super secret for your tokens>'
 PASTE_PER_USER='<integer: maximum number of pastes a user can have>'
-PASTE_PERIOD='<integer: lifetime of a paste in seconds before it is deleted>'
+PASTE_PERIOD='<integer: lifetime of a paste in minutes before it is deleted>'
 ```

 seed the database: